Degree conditions forcing directed cycles: Semidegree threshold of with and

-Analogously to \thmref{thm:kbig_walk} being crucial for our proof of \thmref{thm:main} when $k \ge 5$, we are going to use \thmref{thm:k4walk} for proving \thmref{thm:main} in this section, i.e., for the cycle-lengths $\ell \ge 9$ that are divisible by $3$ but not divisible by $4$.
-Fix such a cycle-length~$\ell$, and suppose there exists an $n$-vertex graph $G$ contradicting \thmref{thm:main} for an arbitrary large $n$.
+\thmref{thm:kbig_walk} was crucial in our proof of \thmref{thm:main} for $k \ge 5$, and analogously we are going to use \thmref{thm:k4walk} for proving \thmref{thm:main} in this section, that is, for cycle lengths $\ell \ge 9$ that are divisible by $3$ but not divisible by $4$.
+Fix such a cycle length~$\ell$, and suppose there exists an $n$-vertex graph $G$ contradicting \thmref{thm:main} for an arbitrary large $n$.
 As in the previous section, a combination of \propref{prop:removallemma} and \thmref{thm:k4walk} yields that we can remove $o(n)$ vertices and $o(n^2)$ edges from $G$ in order to find a bipartite $H \subseteq G$ with $\delta^\pm(H) \geq \frac{n}4-o(n)$.
 Now we show that there are $o(n)$ vertices and $o(n^2)$ edges in $H$ such that their removal yields a subgraph of a blow-up of $C_4$ with the minimum semidegree at least $\frac{n}{4}-o(n)$.

 \begin{claim} $G$ contains a subgraph $H'$ homomorphic to $C_4$ with $\delta^\pm(H') \geq \frac{n}{4} - o(n)$. \end{claim}